 Scheduling is a method in which the work activities are arranged in a sequential logical order to achieve the project within the stipulated time frame.

-Scheduling shows not only the logical order in which the activities are intended to be carried out, but also enable the participants of that project to monitor progress.
-In addition, the schedule depicts the project future work while providing historical data that could be useful in analyzing the past.
+Scheduling shows not only the logical order in which the activities are intended to be carried out, but also enables the participants of that project to monitor progress.
+In addition, the schedule depicts the project’s future work while providing historical data that could be useful in analyzing the past.

 This most common type of scheduling to the portrayal of bar chart; either hand-drawn or, more likely nowadays, computer- generated using commercially available project planning software i.e Oracle Primavera P6, Microsoft Project, Asana, Ceiton, EnQuire, and Huddle, etc.

 To properly lead and work on a project the scheduling is an integral part to maximally utilize the available manpower and resources.

 Scheduling requires immense technical knowledge, the sequential order of construction activities, accurate logical relation between the activities and resources required for each activity.

-With impropriate project schedule the precious project resources will be diverted to the activities which are not critical and as a result, the critical activities will suffer and the delay will occur in over construction time frame.
+With impropriate project schedule the precious project resources will be diverted to the activities which are not critical and as a result, the critical activities will suffer and the delay will occur in over the construction time frame.

 To mitigate the scheduling problems the scheduler should have the technical knowledge base that is relevant to the project, the scheduler should be able to accurately understand the scope of the job and work around this in an effective manner.